matondo302167/Generic/HR.md

 "I'm a software engineer with a degree in Computer Science from University of Parma.
 I currently work at BIP as a Software Engineer, where I design and develop front-end interfaces and web applications for clients.
 Previously, I worked at Elfi Systems developing critical banking solutions for example BPER Banca, focusing on ATM management systems.
 I have strong experience in TypeScript, Angular, Java, and working in high-security banking environments."

 **2. Why are you interested in this position?**
-"I'm looking to leverage my banking sector experience gained Elfi Systems.
-I've worked on critical financial systems requiring high security and performance standards, and I'm eager to apply these skills to contribute to your team's success."
+“I am seeking new challenges and wish to expand on the experience I gained in the banking sector at Elfi Systems.
+I have worked on critical financial systems requiring high standards of security and performance, and I am eager to put these skills to work for your team to contribute to its success.”

 **3. What's your greatest strength?**
 "My ability to quickly adapt and solve complex problems.
 In banking projects at Elfi Systems and BIP, I've consistently delivered high-quality solutions while meeting strict security and compliance requirements."